codess-aus/DP-200/README.md

 You should validate user input before allowing the input to be used in queries.
 This helps prevent SQL injection.

 ## Manage and Develop Data Processing

+The Databricks CLI can be used to create only Databricks-backed secret scopes, for example when the keys are stored in an encrypted database owned and managed by Azure Databricks.

+The setup of an Azure Key Vault-backed secret scope is supported only in Azure Databricks UI.